-The ACP proposes to utilize a nominal 125-foot-wide construction right-of-way for installation of a 42-inch pipeline, with a 40-foot-wide spoil side and an 85-foot-wide working side.
+On USFS lands, Atlantic proposes to utilize a nominal 125-foot-wide construction right-of-way for installation of the 42-inch pipeline, with a 40-foot-wide spoil side and an 85-foot-wide working side.
 For most pipeline construction activities, this right-of-way width would accommodate large equipment, pipe stringing and set up, welding, the trench, and the temporary storage of topsoil and trench spoil.

-Additional temporary workspace (ATWS) is proposed at certain locations, such as road crossings, and where additional spoil storage, log landings or equipment staging is needed.
+Additional temporary workspace (ATWS) is proposed on USFS lands at certain locations, such as road crossings, and where additional spoil or topsoil storage, log landings or equipment staging is needed.
+Accordingly, the total width of the construction right-of-way will exceed the nominal 125 foot width in these areas.
 Conversely, the nominal 125-foot construction right-of-way width is proposed to be reduced to 75 feet in wetlands and certain other ecologically sensitive areas.

-Typical right-of-way configurations are provided in Attachment A. The alignment sheets (Attachment B) provide exact dimensions of the proposed construction right-of-way widths on NFS lands.
+Typical right-of-way configurations are provided in Attachment A7.
+The alignment sheets (provided in Attachment B) give the exact dimensions of the proposed construction right-of-way, including ATWS, on USFS lands.

-The ACP proposes to utilize a 53.5-foot-wide permanent right-of-way for operating purposes.
+On USFS lands, Atlantic proposes to utilize a 53.5-foot-wide permanent right-of-way for operating purposes.
 The permanent right-of-way will be maintained in an herbaceous state to allow for maintenance access along the right-of-way, although no permanent access road will be established on or along the right-of-way.
 All temporary construction work areas outside the permanent right-of-way will be restored in accordance with the Restoration and Rehabilitation Plan.

-The ACP will mostly use existing USFS roads to access the pipeline right-of-way, with the exception of a three new roads that would connect existing roads with the right-of-way.
+The ACP will mostly use existing USFS roads to access the pipeline right-of-way.
+A number of new roads would be required.
+Several existing, unnumbered roads that will be used are not part of the USFS road system, and so are considered new roads in this COM Plan.
 Section 2.1.1.4 provides more details about access roads proposed to construct and operate the pipeline.
-[Note - Atlantic is in the process of preparing a detailed Haul Plan, which may identify additional Forest Service roads that could be used.
-These are expected to be identified by the end of October.]